-- Improving investment risk management;
+- > Improving investment risk management.

-- Enhancing investment performance;
+- > Enhancing investment performance.

-- Optimizing investment management costs;
+- > Optimising investment management costs.

-- Maintaining liquidity in normal and stressed operating environments.
+- > Maintaining liquidity in normal and stressed operating environments.

-Investment activities are carried out in a sound and prudent manner to ensure that the company meets its contractual liabilities to policyholders, and in compliance with principles set out in Solvency II Directive and related relevant implementation measures.
-Through portfolio diversification and a prudent liability-driven investment strategy, the company aims at maximizing the investment returns for a given Risk Appetite and to achieve its business objectives.
+Investment activities are carried out in a sound and prudent manner to ensure that the company meets its contractual liabilities to policyholders, and in compliance with principles set out in the UK Solvency II requirements.
+Through portfolio diversification and a prudent liabilitydriven investment strategy, the company aims at maximising the investment returns for a given Risk Appetite and to achieve its business objectives.